 - Selling, using, or possessing controlled substances or selling alcohol.

-- Damaging or stealing personal or Library property in Library facilities or on Library grounds, including computer hardware and software, printers (The Seattle Public Library Policy #6g, Public Use of the Internet), copiers, phones, and other equipment (valued at $250 or above).
+- Damaging or stealing personal or Library property in Library facilities or on Library grounds, including computer hardware and software, printers (see Library Board Policy, Public Use of the Internet), copiers, phones, and other equipment (valued at $250 or above).

 - Refusing to leave Library property after being issued a Notice of Exclusion.